matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 industry standards and regulations, and maintaining the overall security posture of the Kubernetes environment.

-16. NEW SECTION - MONITORING AND LOGGING
+NEW SECTION - MONITORING AND LOGGING.

 1) What is the Importance of Monitoring and Logging in Kubernetes?
 Answer: Monitoring and logging in Kubernetes are critical for maintaining the health, performance, and security of applications